jwaldor/emotional-congruency/README.md

 1. **Grant Microphone Permission**: Allow microphone access when prompted
 2. **Record Your Voice**: Click the blue microphone button to start recording
 3. **Stop Recording**: Click the red stop button when finished
-4. **Wait for Analysis**: The app will process your recording through two stages:
+4. **Real-time Processing**: Watch the analysis happen in real-time with loading indicators:
    - Analyzing emotions and transcribing (Hume AI)
    - Generating insights (Claude AI)
 5. **View Results**: See your transcript, top 10 emotions (with AI insights for top 3), and personalized analysis
+6. **Chat with AI**: Use the pre-filled chat prompt to ask questions about your emotional analysis
-6. **Analyze Again**: Click "Analyze Another Recording" to start over
+7. **Analyze Again**: Click "Analyze Another Recording" to start over

 ## Technical Details